7sadakonr/7sadakonr-portfolio/README.md

 2.  **Content & Assets**: The images, personal data, and text content are licensed under **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)**.
 This means you cannot use them for commercial purposes without permission.

 ---
-&copy; 2025 Jetsadakobr Muangwichit.
+&copy; 2025 Jetsadakorn Muangwichit.
 All Rights Reserved.

 ## 📬 Contact